-An Internal exclusion (ISO) room, may be used as an alternative to a 1 day exclusion, where this is deemed to be more suitable for a particular student, eg if they have poor attendance or persistently disrupt learning.
-[The ISO room runs from 8:30-4:00 each day].
+An Internal suspension in the Reflection Room may be used as an alternative to a one or multiple day suspension, where this is deemed to be more suitable for a particular student, eg if they have poor attendance or persistently disrupt learning.
+[The Reflection Room normally runs from 8:30pm-4:00pm apart from a Monday where some students may be kept until 5.00pm].

-Where deemed appropriate (by the Leadership team) a student may spend time in the ISO Room for one or more days under supervision as part of a flexible internal alternative provision.
+Where deemed appropriate (by the Leadership Team) a student may spend time in the Reflection Room for one or more days under supervision as part of a flexible internal alternative provision.